wmde/JourneyModel/README.md

 *   They will return to the camp at the end of the journey with their a result or findings and knowledge, or come with learnings of why the path wasn’t right.
 *   A group of trail blazers will choose one person to navigate or decide that the whole group would share that responsibility

-**Journey - **An act of travelling, in our case to achieve something.
+**Journey ** An act of travelling, in our case to achieve something.
 Journeys have goals.